larr97/portfolio-project/documents/ODD.md

 #### M
 - **Material Design**: A visual design standard by Google emphasizing usability and clarity, used as inspiration for UI styling.
-- **Module**: A container in Angular that groups related components, services, and routing logic for encapsulation and reusability.

 #### P
-- **Pages Module**: A feature module that organizes all routed pages of the application such as Home, Blog, Projects, and Docs.
+- **Pages**: A feature that organizes all routed pages of the application such as Home, Blog, Projects, and Docs.
 - **Portfolio**: A personal website built to showcase a developer’s work, achievements, and contact information.
 - **Projects Subsystem**: A routed page module that displays a list of personal or academic projects, including descriptions and metadata.
+- **Public Folder**: A directory used to store static files such as images, PDFs, and localization files.

 #### R
 - **Resume Subsystem**: A functional module in the core services responsible for accessing and downloading resume files.